 The Baalands is a "boutique" 8.2-acre farm in Western Maryland, approximately 9 miles northwest of Hagerstown and 9 miles from the major intersection of I-70 and I-81.
-The flock consists of 38 mostly purebred ewes, with a few crosses.
-The ewes are of mixed colors, though mostly white.
-Most of the sheep are registered or recorded.
+The flock consists of 36 ewes of mixed colors: white, red, and black.

 The goal is to breed all ewes to performance-tested rams, i.e., those with NSIP data.